alibabacloud-howto/migrate-aws-elasticache-redis-to-alibaba-cloud/README.md

     db1:keys=437976,expires=0,avg_ttl=0
     ```

-    You can also access to this Redis instance via a GUI client tool, such as **RedisDesktopManager**:
+    You can also access to this Redis instance via a GUI client tool, such as **Redis Desktop Manager**:

     ![](images/9a81981d7890dec9ccd49ac789f03625.png)